magicaljobo/my-first-project/README.md

-# my-first-project
+# About my first real project on GitHub
-This is my first project on GitHub so far
+This will be my first real go at trying to learn to code post Uni.